 While gum disease doesn't actually cause tooth pain, many people mistake the pain in their gums for pain in their teeth.
 Gum disease is caused by the same bacteria that causes tooth decay.
 It is characterized by red, swollen, and tender gums that may bleed when you brush or floss.

 If you often wake up with a sore jaw and maybe even an accompanying headache, then chances are that you're grinding your teeth while you sleep.
 Teeth grinding can wear away at the biting surfaces of your teeth, making them more susceptible to tooth decay.
 Thankfully, getting a mouth guard from an Edmonton dental clinic that you can wear at night will help.

 It is not uncommon for a sinus infection to put pressure on the teeth and cause fairly significant tooth pain.
 One of the easiest ways to tell if your tooth pain is caused by a sinus infection is if the pain is dull, spread out among the teeth, and localized to the upper teeth.
 You'll likely also have symptoms such as a stuffy nose and a cough.

 Experiencing Tooth Pain?
 Let an Edmonton Dentist Know

 If you think that your tooth pain is caused by anything other than a sinus infection, then you shouldn't wait to see an Edmonton dentist.
 Tooth pain resulting from tooth decay, a dental abscess, gum disease, or teeth grinding requires professional attention and a proper treatment plan.
 Don't wait for your tooth pain to go away because it likely won't.
-Instead, take a moment to schedule an appointment at one of Azarko Dental Group's two Edmonton dental clinics to have your teeth checked out.
+Instead, take a moment to schedule an appointment at the Azarko Dental Group Edmonton dental clinic to have your teeth checked out.

 14938 Stony Plain Rd.